FAQs for Outgoing Work Exchange Students

 The grant is based on the number of months you will be working abroad for.
-In 2012/13, the monthly grants are:
+In 2017/18, the maximum monthly grants are:

 When will I get my grant?

 Once you have been accepted as an Erasmus student, you will be sent documentation related to your work placement abroad.
-Your grant will be paid, directly into your UK bank account, once you have returned certain items of documentation and when your host institution has returned your original Training Agreement.
+Your grant will be paid in pounds sterling, directly into your UK bank account, once you have returned certain items of documentation which will be sent to you prior to the start of your work placement.

 What about accommodation?